GoogleChrome/web.dev/src/site/content/en/blog/sign-up-form-best-practices/index.md

 ## Make sign-in obvious {: #obvious-account-creation}

 Make it obvious how to create an account on your site, for example with a **Login** or **Sign in** button at the top right of the page.
-Avoid using an ambiguous icon or vague wording ('Get on board!', 'Join us') and don't relegate login to a navigational menu.
+Avoid using an ambiguous icon or vague wording ("Get on board!", "Join us") and don't hide login in a navigational menu.
 The usability expert Steve Krug summed up this approach to website usability: [Don't make me think!](https://uxplanet.org/dont-make-me-think-20-wise-thoughts-about-usability-from-steve-krug-876b563f1d63) If you need to convince others on your web team, use [analytics](#analytics-rum) to show the impact of different options.